Our Solutions in Organisational Development

 That’s where modelling comes in.
 Organisations comprise practices and procedures.
 Modelling permits an organisational simulation to be constructed that exercises these practices and procedures.

 Organisations comprise people playing roles.
-These people exhibit behaviours whilst possessing the competency to do work.
+Those people exhibit behaviours while possessing the competency to do work.
 People and their competencies and behaviours can be modelled.

 Doing Organisational Development

 OD modelling allows required change in personal characteristics and the organisation of people to be determined for required outcomes.
 It allows the effect on outcomes to be predicted.
 OD then allows improvement plans to be made and completed.

 OD spans activities like improving staff commitment, enhancing competencies, changing organisational culture, re-organising activities and improving well-being.
 It covers anything associated with people-management.
-And where capital and people are linked, it allows that link to be explored.
+And where capital and people are linked, for example through the technology the people use, it allows that link to be explored.
 Ultimately the change in capital and people for given investment can be determined.